 If you replace Lotus Evora original equipment tires with non-stock tires that have different size or load capacity, new tires may require substantially different inflation pressures.
 Use our tire pressure calculator to find proper tire inflation when switching to a different tire size.

 What is recommended winter tire pressure for Lotus Evora?

-Recommended tire pressure for Lotus Evora is the same for any season, but you may inflate your Lotus Evora tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Lotus Evora tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Lotus Evora tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Lotus Evora tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Lotus Evora equipped with Tire Pressure Monitoring System (TPMS)?

 If your Lotus Evora is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Lotus Evora tire pressure light on?